GeoMOER/moer-bsc-base-r/docs/units/_unit04/unit04-06_exercise.md

 **Exercise**

-1) select the 4th element from one of your vectors.
+1) select the 4th element from one of your vectors. <br>
 2) combine two of your vectors to "vec4".
-Does the class change?
+Does the class change? <br>
 3) select your favourite element (e.g. character) from both your data frame and your matrix.
-For the data frame, present two different solutions.
+For the data frame, present two different solutions. <br>
-4) select the second element from your list.
+4) select the second element from your list.  <br>
 5) Load the emissions data set from Assignment 02.
 Sort the dataset by emissions.
-In which year, in which country and from which source did the largest annual CO2 emissions per capita originate?
+In which year, in which country and from which source did the largest annual CO2 emissions per capita originate?  <br>
-6) Which countries produced the 10 greatest oil emissions in 2020?
+6) Which countries produced the 10 greatest oil emissions in 2020?  <br>
-7) How many countries produced fewer gas emissions in 2020 than the average (mean)?
+7) How many countries produced fewer gas emissions in 2020 than the average (mean)?  <br>